The Latest News On The API Economy

-Ten APIs have been added to the ProgrammableWeb directory in categories including Internet of Things, Recognition, 3D, and Wearable.
-One highlight today is the Hexoskin API, which allows developers to collect health data from a wearable shirt.
+Twenty-Four APIs have been added to the ProgrammableWeb directory in categories including eCommerce, Air Travel, Security, and Accounting.
+One highlight today is an API from Google that can recognize and identify objects in video frames.
 Here's a rundown of the latest additions.

 Twenty-two APIs have been added to the ProgrammableWeb directory in categories including Genetics, Education, Passwords, Identity, Video, and Music.
 One highlight today is the IEX Trading API for creating stock trading applications.
 Here's a rundown of the latest additions for developers.

 Twitter announced the Periscope Producer API, which will give third-party apps the ability to authenticate Periscope accounts and let people push live video from just about anywhere.
 The idea is to make it easier to share video from just about any device and reduce pain points for end users.

 Recent reports indicate that Twitter will make significant announcements next week regarding its live streaming API.
 The company is expected to open the API to a select group of media companies.
 The move would allow such companies to directly stream live video to the Twitter platform.

 Agora.io launched Agora Virtual Lenses: an SDK that allows video streaming providers to add stickers and filters to real-time video.
 With over 600 sets of stickers and a number of lenses and filters, Agora aims to augment any video experience in the same way Snapchat filters augment social media.